Mughram/Mughram/README.md

 - 👋 Hi, I’m @Mughram
-- 👀 I’m interested in SWE
+- 👀 I’m interested in Web and SWE
-- 🌱 I’m currently learning CS
+- 🌱 I’m currently learning FULL-STACK
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ?
 Dont know ;)
 - 😄 Pronouns: